-The Sockeye Salmon is almost toothless, with numerous long gill and prominent, glassy eyes.
-The slimmest and most streamlined of the pacific species, the silver blue sockeye lives from four to five years.
+The sockeye is almost toothless, with numerous long gill and prominent, glassy eyes.
+The slimmest and most streamlined of the Pacific species, the silver-blue sockeye lives from four to five years.
 It usually weighs between 2 kg and 4 kg but can reach 7 kg.
 Young sockeye remain in fresh water nursery lakes for a year or more before migrating to the sea.

 Like all species of Pacific salmon, sockeye salmon are anadromous, living in the ocean but entering fresh water to spawn.
 Sockeye salmon spend one to four years in fresh water and one to three years in the ocean.

 Most sockeye salmon return to spawn in June and July in freshwater drainage’s that contain one or more lakes.
 Spawning itself usually occurs in rivers, streams, and up welling areas along lake beaches.
 During this time 2,000 – 5,000 eggs are deposited in one or more “redds”, which the female digs with her tail over several days time.
 Males and females both die within a few weeks after spawning.

 Eggs hatch during the winter, and the young remain in the gravel, living off their yolk sacs.
 In the spring. they emerge from the gravel as fry and move to rearing areas.
 In systems with lakes, juveniles usually spend one to three years in fresh water, feeding on zooplankton and small crustaceans, before migrating to the ocean in the spring as smolts.
 However, in systems without lakes, many juveniles migrate to the ocean soon after emerging from the gravel.